 Despite what at first might feel like more work, creating a calendar can save you a lot of time.

 By conducting thorough research first, you are not wasting time writing articles that have no traffic or relevance to your audience.
-You’re not creating videos and posting content that won’t get seen.
+You’re not creating videos and posting items that won’t get seen.
 You are also not wasting time doing something that will not bring a return on investment.
 You also reduce the need to rush content out the door and can take your time to ensure it’s of high value and can be reused time and time again to greater effect.
 A few quality pieces of content will be of much greater benefit than lots of small, short content pieces that gain no traction.
 Your audience will thank you for it by engaging with you more.

 You, Will, Make Fewer Errors

 By taking your time to plan, you will reduce errors.
 Everything will be aligned across your social channels, and everything will be on point.
 Nothing will appear random but well thought out.
 It gives you time to create high quality pieces and to build a more active audience who will become more interested in you.
 You will also appear much more professional.

 A little stress is good.
 It can bring out the best in people.
 But too much stress leads to panic.
 This can often lead to paralysis and then nothing gets done.
 The result, is no fresh content.

 Can you imagine what would happen if Netflix or Disney+ just one day stopped creating new shows?
 Everyone would leave the platform pronto.
 The same goes for your website and online communities.
 Content is your greatest asset and your best way of expressing yourself.
 It’s one of the few assets in a business that can be reused to greater effect.